umairishaq/aws-container-devsecops-workshop/docs/04-testing.md

 3. Click the **Activity** tab to view the feedback.

-## Stage 3: Vulnerability Scanning Stage
+## View vulnerabilities

+In the feedback you should see information regarding any vulnerabilities that were found in the image.
+When you went through the environment setup you specified a vulnerability threshold of **"High"**, which means that the build will fail if an image contains any High or Critical vulnerabilities.
+Specifying a threshold allows you to put in a place a risk tolerance for different severities of vulnerabilities.
+This allows your developers to continue to move quickly with low risk vulnerabilities that can be triaged and fixed later on.
+In the current setup, all vulnerabilities below the threshold will be pushed to AWS Security Hub.

+Since the build passed the vulnerability analysis stage we can assume that any low or medium finding was pushed to Security Hub.

+1. Click on the **Security Hub** link in the Pull Request feedback.

+2. Click **Findings** in the left navigation

+3. Click the search field and select a fileter of **Product Name** EQUALS **Default**.

+The resulting findings are all of the vulnerabilities found in the image.

+## View Image

+The last stage of the pipeline builds the image, publishes it to AWS ECR, and then merges athe Pull Request.
+You'll see in the feedback that a message is posted regarding the outcome of this stage and you'll notice that the Pull Request has been merged.

+1. Go to the <a href="https://us-east-2.console.aws.amazon.com/codesuite/codecommit/repositories/container-devsecops-wksp-app/pull-requests?region=us-east-2&status=OPEN" target="_blank">CodeCommit console</a>
+2. Click on the latest Pull Request.
+3. Click the **Activity** tab to view the feedback.
+4. Click the **AWS ECR repository** link.

+Following tagging best practices, your image is tagged with the Git commit hash of your application.

 ---

 Congratulations!
 You've completed the **Integrating security into your container pipeline** workshop.
+You now have a CI/CD pipeline for securely building and publishing your container-based applications.
 You can proceed to the next module to clean up the resources in your account.